In the 1960s, St. Mary’s University saw an increase in Latino enrollment and a shift in

 Organization (MAYO) off campus, arguably the lynchpin of the Chicano movement in San

 Antonio.
 Attempting a reconciliation, St. Mary’s declared the 1969-1970 school year The Great

-Southwest Heritage Year, a celebration and investigation of the Mexican American experience,
+Southwest Heritage Year, was a celebration and investigation of the Mexican American experience,

 but the effort proved too little too late.
 Using the St. Mary’s student newspaper, The Rattler, this